Predictia/AQUA/docs/sphinx/source/core_components.rst

                 units: mm day-1
                 long_name: My own test precipitation in mm / day

 When adding the fixes for a new source/experiment, it is possible to exploit of the `default` provided.
 However, in some cases more fine tuning might be required.
-In order to do so, since AQUA v0.3 it is possible to specify the `method` key in the fix, so that it allows for three different fixing strategies:
+In order to do so, since AQUA v0.4 it is possible to specify the `method` key in the fix, so that it allows for three different fixing strategies:

-- `replace``: use the source-specific fixes overriding the default ones.
+- `replace`: use the source-specific fixes overriding the default ones.
 If you do not specify anything, this is the basic behaviour.
 - `merge`: merge the source-specific fixes with the default ones, with priority for the former.
+It can be used if the most of fixes from default are good, but something different in the specific source is required.
-- `default``: for this specific source, roll back to default fixes.
-This might be necessary if a default fix exists for a specific experiment.
+- `default`: for this specific source, roll back to default fixes.
+This might be necessary if a default fix exists for a specific experiment and it should not be used in a specific source.

 Streaming simulation